linkslice/graphite-tools/README.md

 miscellaneous graphite tools

 Most of these scripts should be fairly obvious based on the name.
 I'll document a few that are less so.
-The rest are typically run like so: ./script.py -H hostname -c snmpcommunity -G metricindex
+The rest are typically run like so: ./script.py -H <hostname> -c <snmpcommunity> -G <metricindex.hostname>

 check_graphite.py:
 - fetch a datapoint from graphite and massage it into nagios format for monitoring tools that speak nagios (icinga, zenoss, and of course nagios.)
 Also does thresholding built in.